eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 the language and cannot be avoided.

-In case of violation, the violation and a (potentially empty) message are forwarded to the backend, panicis invoked and execution stops.
+In case of violation, the violation and a (potentially empty) message are forwarded to the backend, panic is invoked and execution stops.

 The verification can be optionally disabled, and hence this also documents assumptions of the function itself.